 Punters have been trying to beat the man for centuries and spread betting is no different.
 In the case of spread betting brokerage arbitrage appears that the scales are against the customer.

 Stick to the basic principles of buying low and selling high.
-It’s not fair but it’s the facts.
+It’s the facts.

-Welcome offers and trading bonuses in spread betting
+Can you get welcome offers and trading bonuses in spread betting?

-Inherently, most spread betting brokers are the same.
-There is not much difference in spreads, funding charges, range of markets and platforms these days.
-So one thing to look out for if you are after value (other than tight spreads) is what else you get as part of the account package.
-Some spread betting accounts provide access to third-party research and analysis services.
-Some provide direct market access and others are stripped to the bone and offer nothing other than access to the platform.
-If you are happy to have various screens open then this may appeal, but a quick look at the spread betting account features comparison table should give you a good indication of what additional services spread betting accounts will give you.
+Others provide direct market access and some are stripped to the bone and offer nothing other than access to the platform.
+If you are happy to have various screens open then this may appeal, but a comparison table like ours will give you a good indication of what additional services spread betting accounts will give you.

-If you are looking for a new broker make sure that you choose one that gives you a little more than just tight spreads.
-Most spread betting brokers are the same underneath the hood so look for one that gives you a trading edge.
-Undoubtedly an edge can come in the form of sentiment, data, news or analysis.
+If you are looking for a new broker that offers little more than your current one then here is how to choose a broker that can give you more.
+Undoubtedly and advantage for your trading strategy can come in the form of sentiment, data, news or analysis.
 It’s up to you as a trader to find the best edge for your trading.

 Here are some spread betting brokers that offer good added value:

 - IG - loads of sentiment, data and analysis tools